noSweatSuperDry/Ecoaims-Claim-Fix-and-Reclamation-Page/README.md

 ***Visit: https://ecoaims.onrender.com***

 # Running on LOCALHOST:
-In Client folder, there is a ENVIRONMENT VARIABLE FILE (.env),
+In Client folder, there is an ENVIRONMENT VARIABLE FILE (.env),

 change the server url string to:
 ```localhost:5001```